Marcel Dieu: Biography

-Later that year, on 15 May 1937, in response to an invitation from the "Cercle d'Études Populaires" ("Circle of People's Studies") in Nimes (Southern France) he chaired and led a conference under the eye-catching title "Le Fascisme contre l'intelligence: Franco contra Goya".
+Later that year, on 15 May 1937, in response to an invitation from the "Cercle d'Études Populaires" ("Circle of People's Studies") in Nimes (Southern France) he chaired and led a conference under the eye-catching title "Le Fascisme contre l'intelligence: Franco contra Goya" ("Fascism versus Intelligence: Franco versus Goya").
 The French authorities expelled him from the country.
 During the years of war and German occupation between 1940 and 1945, Hem Day adhered to his pacifist convictions.
 He was powerfully influenced during this period by the pacifist philosophy of Han Ryner.
 He remained close, in terms both of friendship and of political conviction, to Émile Armand and, till 1942, to Sébastien Faure.

 In 1945 he joined the "Internationale des résistant(e)s à la guerre" / "War Resisters' International".